SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 ```

-The "buySeed" function, which is public and payable, takes the _index, _owner, _seedName, seedImgUrl, _price, _emaiil and their respective types as parameter.
+The `buySeed` function, which is public and payable, takes the `_index`, `_owner`, `_seedName`, `_seedImgUrl`, `_price`, `_emaiil` and their respective types as parameter.

 It will have three require methods.

-The first require method checks if the price that is being passed is greater than 0.
+1. The first require method checks if the price that is being passed is greater than 0.
 If the condition is true it will move to the next require method.
 If the condition is false, it will throw an error message: `"Price should be greater than 0"`.

-The second require method ensures that the buyer of that seed should not be the same as the seller.
-If it is false, it trows an error saying "you are already an owner of this seed".
+2. The second require method ensures that the buyer of that seed should not be the same as the seller.
+If it is false, it throws an error saying "you are already an owner of this seed".

-The third require method is to ensure that the cUSD transaction is successful.
+3. The third require method is to ensure that the cUSD transaction is successful.
 It then uses the ERC-20 token interface and the stored address to call the transferFrom method to transfer cUSD.

-The first parameter is the address of the sender, accessed using the msg.sender method, the second parameter is the recipient of the transaction, which is the owner of the car at the given index, and the final parameter is the price of the seed at the given index.
+The first parameter is the address of the sender, accessed using the `msg.sender` method, the second parameter is the recipient of the transaction, which is the owner of the car at the given index, and the final parameter is the price of the seed at the given index.

 If the transaction is successful, it calls the `storePurchasedSeeds` function which will be discussed later as we proceed. else it throws an error message saying "Transfer failed"